 Intermediate District 287 Gifted Education Services through Northern Star Online is offering an advanced math program as an option for elementary and middle school talented math students during the school year.
 The Gifted Math Program is a combination of online learning and web-based seminars with occasional site-based classroom meetings.
 Testing for students in grades 4 through 7 to qualify for the program is held in the spring of each year.

 Testing required to qualify for program participation

-A student must take a qualifying cognitive test for participation in the first year course (scores considered as a predictor of success.)
+A student must take a qualifying cognitive test for participation in the first year course.
+These scores are considered predictors of success in our courses.
 Most students take the test as fourth or fifth graders.
-Students starting with the second-fourth year courses must either take a qualifying test or provide appropriate documentation of prerequisites and recommendations.
+Students starting with the second through fourth year courses must either take a qualifying test or provide appropriate documentation of prerequisites and recommendations.

 How the Gifted Math Program Works